Billaferd/QuantumNexus/Card Creation Guidelines.md

 ## Card Feel

-Cards in Quantum Nexus are defined using three axes
+Cards in Quantum Nexus are defined using four axes

 - Malevolence: Cards can be Neutral, Malevolent (evil-themed), or Benevolent (good-themed).
 - Utility: Cards can be Utility-focused (creating order), Neutral, or Disruptive (creating chaos).